BeeeYuhh/Pasumbal__PrompEngineeringExercise_MeXE4101_2025/README.md

 ***Answer 1:***
 ```
 • Place both datasets in the same workbook (e.g., Sheet1: Student IDs; Sheet2: IDs + Grades).
-• In the table where IDs are listed, insert a new column for **Grades**.
+• In the table where IDs are listed, insert a new column for Grades.
 • Use the formula:
   =VLOOKUP(A2, Sheet2!A:B, 2, FALSE)
    • A2 → the student ID to look up